-Introducing "The Marathumb Challenge" the world's first app based mobile game that computes the distance you scroll and pits it against the distance you move in real-time; literally gamifying the idea of replacing screen time with a run.
+Introducing "The Marathumb Challenge" the world's first mobile app that measured the distance users scrolled and pitted it against the distance users stepped in real-time each day/week.

+The app launched in seven countries (The U.S., The U.K, Canada, Sweden, France, Australia and Italy) on Android and iOs.
 Within the platform, users could track their daily and weekly progress, check out past wins, and motivate others by sharing completed challenges on their social media channels.
-Each week, if consumers moved their feet more than their feed, they were driven directly to the Saucony site and rewarded with exclusive Saucony swag.
+Each week, if consumers moved their feet more than their feed, they were driven directly to the Saucony site and rewarded with exclusive Saucony running swag.

-The app launched in seven countries (The U.S., The U.K, Canada, Sweden, France, Australia and Italy) on Android and iOs and garnered 1.2 billion media impressions, from outlets spanning a number of verticals including Esquire, Bustle, Runner's World, OK!
-Magazine, Contagious, Trendhunter,
+The Marathumb Challenge garnered 1.2 billion media impressions, from outlets spanning a number of verticals including Esquire, Bustle, Runner's World, OK!
+Magazine,

-Sirius XM, AdAge and more.
+Contagious, Trendhunter, Sirius XM, AdAge and more.
 Overall, the launch of the challenge was picked up by over 400 media organizations across the globe, equating to \$11 million dollars in media value.

-The game was downloaded thousands of times, and consumers weren't just downloading the experience, they were also keeping it on their devices, leading to a 75% retention rate, double the app industry average of 35.2%.
+The app was downloaded thousands of times, and consumers weren't just downloading the experience, they were also keeping it on their devices, leading to a 75% retention rate, double the app industry average of 35.2%.